eeh348/robo-advisor2/README.md

 print("-------------------------")
 ```

-In the requirements.txt, paste the follow text:
+In the requirements.txt, paste the following text:

 ```sh
 requests